kenclr/pdep2psst2/README.md

 Initial Data
 ------------
-- prepwiki.json: Data used to fill the PDEP supersense field, using the TPP_PSST element identifying TPP senses and their supersenses, to synchonize PDEP and prepwiki (<http://www.clres.com/db/syncpsst.php>).
+- prepwiki.json: Data used to fill the PDEP supersense field, using the TPP_PSST element identifying TPP senses and their supersenses, to synchonize PDEP and prepwiki (<http://www.clres.com/db/syncpsst.php> and <http://www.clres.com/db/syncpsst%20-%20Copy.php>).
 Also used PSST_SHORT_DEFS as the 75 supersense definitions in psst-v1-defs.txt.
 - pp-final.txt: 2785 entries ending with a PDEP preposition (potentially idiomatic), with senses, a part of speech, and a definition

 Data for Mapping v1 to v2 Supersenses